Decoding 720p: The Best Streaming Resolution Settings for Live Quality Video

 You probably started live streaming to channel your inner AdinRoss, or even become the next NICKMERCS.
 Or maybe you create live streams to spread awareness for a cause or to grow your client base for your business or organization.

 Regardless of the motivation behind your live streams, chances are you’re not a professional videographer.
-Leaving you to wonder why a 720p live stream sometimes has better quality video than a 1080p live stream.
+This makes you wonder why a 720p live stream sometimes has better quality video than a 1080p live stream.
 Which streaming encoder do you need?
 And how learning about the H.264 bitrate can enable you to deliver an enhanced viewing experience?

 Streaming video resolution is a crucial metric for live streaming.
 It contributes to the quality of a video stream which plays a huge role in the user experience.
 This blog explains how to master basic resolution settings and the best use cases for common stream resolutions, even for the least tech-savvy broadcasters.